Cumar003/Brew-Tracker/README.md

-# warehose
+# warehouse

-We choose to make a Handling warehouses (Vanderlande) management system to manage inventory. the system efficiently tracks and updates inventory levels in real-time by interacting with a central database.
-The system will streamline the process of receiving, storing, and dispatching products within a warehouse.
+We chose to create a Handling warehouses (Vanderlande) management system to manage inventory.
+The system efficiently tracks and updates inventory levels in real time by interacting with a central database.
+The system will streamline receiving, storing, and dispatching products within a warehouse.

 ## Core Functionalities